wxmohd/PhishSecure/README.md

 ## 🧪 How It Works

-1. User inputs a sender email address or uploads an `.eml` file
+1. User inputs a sender email address
 2. The frontend extracts the **email domain**
 3. The backend extracts features:
    - TF-IDF n-gram vectorization